We restore endangered ecosystems.

 "When can I have my Pocket Prairie installed?"

-Our Pocket Prairie crews will be available weekdays between 8am and 5pm PST between April 15 and June 11th (spring) and September 16th and October 29th (fall) for 2024.
+Our Pocket Prairie crews will be available weekdays between 8am and 5pm PST between April 15 and June 11th (spring) and September 16th and October 29th (fall).

-"I'd like to do the landscaping myself.
-Can I buy native plants from The Phoenix Conservancy?"
+"I'd like to do both the design and landscaping work myself.
+Can I buy native plants and seeds from The Phoenix Conservancy?"

-At the moment, no. We grow all of our plants in our greenhouse with supplemental purchases from Rose Creek Nursery and Plants of the Wild.
+At the moment, not separately from our contracting, prescription, or consulting services.
+We grow all of our plants in our greenhouse with supplemental purchases from Rose Creek Nursery, Plants of the Wild, BFI Seeds, and other local and regional suppliers.
 In the near future, we hope to start selling local ecotypes of species you are unlikely to find elsewhere.
 Be sure to stay connected through our newsletter or social media to find out when this program launches!

 A map depicting the boundary and towns of the Palouse Prairie.